LooksRare/sdk-v2/guides/cancelOrders.md

 const receipt = await tx.wait();
 ```

-## Cancell all your bids and/or all your asks
+## Cancel all your bids and/or all your asks

 ```ts
 import { LooksRare, SupportedChainId } from "@looksrare/sdk-v2";